christianburrell/sentiment_analysis/README.md

 # Sentiment Analysis Programs
-A github repository made to dive into NLP's senteiment analysis capabilities.
+A github repository made to dive into NLP's sentiment analysis capabilities.

 # Getting Started
 - Clone the repo or download the zip to get started.